jacksonllee/pylangacq/docs/source/read.rst

 :func:`~pylangacq.read_chat` is designed to cover the common use cases of reading in CHAT data.
-Under the hood, it is a wrapper of several classmethods of :class:`~pylangacq.chat.Reader`, some of which aren't available from :func:`~pylangacq.read_chat`.
+Under the hood, it is a wrapper of several classmethods of :class:`~pylangacq.Reader`, some of which aren't available from :func:`~pylangacq.read_chat`.
 These classmethods are introduced in the following.